SamSchwartz2/Schwartz-PersonalRepo/Interactive JS:PHP Calendar/README.md

-PHP/JS Calendard I made for a class project with my partner William
+PHP/JS Calendar I made for a class project with my partner William